 Spending on pet healthcare in the U.S. continues to skyrocket.
-It is estimated that the total American pet industry expenditure in 2018 will reach $69.36 billion, up from $66.75 billion in 2016.
+It is estimated that the total American pet industry expenditure will reach $69.36 billion, up from $66.75 billion in 2016.
 Supplies, over the counter medicine, and vet care accounted for just over $30 billion of the 2016 figure.

 Part of the reason behind the increased spending on pet care is the rise in the number of households that have a pet.
 The number has risen steadily to the point that 68% of American households now own at least one pet.
 However, the rise in pet ownership does not tell the whole story.
 Costs are spiraling and the ASPCA estimates that the annual cost of owning a dog averages as much as $1,843.

 In this guide, we will delve into why pet healthcare costs are so high and breakdown where the spend is going.
 We will also look at the types of pets that cost owners the most on healthcare and those that cost the least.
 In doing so, we will identify common ailments associated with different breeds, the associated treatments, and what they cost on average.